 Maybe you’re just starting out, or maybe you’re stuck in a rut and need a hand getting out.
-Whatever the case may be, RepricerExpress has seven sales strategies for Amazon you can start using right now.
+Whatever the case may be, RepricerExpress has seven Amazon sales strategies you can start using right now.
 Interested in making more money?
 Read on!

 1. Measure Twice, Cut Once (aka Research, Research, Research)